LERCAutomation/DataSearches-ArcPro-UserGuide/setup/setup.rst

 The first section of the configuration file deals with a series of general attributes for the Data Searches tool.
 These general nodes specify where files are kept, how output files should be named and other overall settings.
 Details on these attributes (and their typical values where known) are given below.
 The list follows the order within which the attributes are found in the configuration file.
 This version of the configuration details is valid for the ArcPro version of the Data Searches tool.

 .. note::
-	The enquiry reference takes the form 'LERCName/Year/EnquiryNumber' (e.g. 'XYBRC/2016/001').
+	The enquiry reference may take the form 'LERCName/Year/EnquiryNumber' (e.g. 'XYBRC/2016/001').
 Within the configuration file, it is possible to use all or parts of this reference for naming files and folders.
 The following options are available:

 	- ``%ref%`` uses the full enquiry reference.
 	- ``%shortref%`` uses the numeric part of the reference (e.g. '2016/001').